howler118/milestone-project-one/README.md

  Wireframes

-- The Wireframe for the website is saved in the repository [here](README.md)
+- The Wireframes for the website are available to view in the repository

 # Features